r-lib/evaluate/cran-comments.md

 ## revdepcheck results

-We checked 21 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages
+We did not check any revdeps as this is a minimal patch to make tests compatible with upcoming ggplot2 release.